-The technique most related to ours includes the SABL logic family [19] and the recent Wave Dynamic Differential Logic (WDDL) [21], both from UCLA.
+The technique most related to ours includes the Sense-Amplifier Based Logic (SABL) family [20] and the Wave Dynamic Differential Logic (WDDL) [21].
 A major advantage of WDDL is that it can be handled by a traditional EDA tool flow.
 Our approach goes further in the sense that we show how to reuse existing tools for synthesis and layout.
-However, we pursue a somewhat different task-equalising energy dissipation, and not total power consumption.
+However, we pursue a different task: equalising energy dissipation, and not total power consumption.
 Indeed, in CMOS power is consumed mostly during the 0-1 transitions, but both the 0-1 and 1-0 transitions dissipate energy.
 We observe that empirical results in [21] require careful interpretation.
-For example, the path delay overhead in Table 1 does not account for the use of every second cycle in the WDDL circuits for "pre-charging waves", which halves data rate for the same cycle time.
+For example, the path delay overhead does not account for the use of every second cycle in the WDDL circuits for "pre-charging waves", which halves data rate for the same cycle time.